alshival/super_bible/README.md

 # Adding additional languages

-This data was put together with the intention of creating a dataset of the scripture to train large language models, such as those in openAI's GPT-4, and thus is presented in this repository in its purest form.
+This data was put together with the intention of creating a dataset of the scripture to train large language models, such as those in openAI's GPT-4 and Google's Bard, and thus is presented in this repository in its purest form.
 The code used to generate the `super_bible` was made flexible enough so that additional languages can be incorporated.

+My intention is to create Ai that can pull up scripture and even chapters easily.
+The Ai will also help me pinpoint verses that I vaguely remember but cannot pinpoint in the Holy Bible.

+Also, I was interested in using an LLM as a codex.
+I am curious if we can embed a message in the Ai.
+Perhaps by including the message in the training data.

+I call it the Ai Codex.

+# The Ai Codex
+The Ai Codex is a codex that uses Ai.
+Suppose you have a secret message `{secret_message}` that you want to get to someone but are afraid of someone intercepting it.

+The idea behind the Ai codex is to embed that message in a large language model that generates random text.
+But the LLM will generate `{secret_messgae}` if a `{secret_phrase}` is passed to the LLM.

 ### Summary
 To summarize how to add additional languages one must: